> Academics > Course

 This course contains a field-based service-learning component.
 Fall, Spring.

-Prerequisite: Intercultural Studies (Missions) major or minor, junior or senior status, and faculty approval.
+Prerequisite: Intercultural Studies (Missions) major or minor, junior or senior status.

 Cross Listed Courses: CHST 4302, RELI 3382